harrelfe/blogdown/content/post/bayes-freq-stmts.md

 -   Supplemental Information: The observed B-A difference in means was 4mmHg with a 0.95 confidence interval of [-5, 13].
-If this study could be indefinitely replicated and the same approach used to compute the confidence interval each time, 0.95 of such varying confidence intervals would contain the unknown true difference in means.
+If this study could be indefinitely replicated and the same approach used to compute a confidence interval each time, 0.95 of such varying confidence intervals would contain the unknown true difference in means.
+Based on the current study, the probability that the true difference is within [-5, 13] is either zero or one, i.e., we don't really know how to interpret the interval.

 Bayesian Statement